 The Commute is a podcast for South Africans, at home and across the world, who are interested in ideas and questions and what they might mean for South Africa.
 Hosted by me, Jessica van Onselen, it’s a great way to keep your ears company during your taxi/ car/ aeroplane/ bicycle/ train commute.
 And if your commute is longer – listen to several in a row!
 Designed to provide a high value explainer from experts, The Commute gives you, the smart South African, the big ideas in small bites.
-Series 1 available right here, or subscribe on iTunes.
+Series 1 is available right here, or subscribe on iTunes.
+Series 2 will commence in January 2019.

 Episode 11: The idea of the Ramaphoria hangover